Terms and Conditions

 - the consumer does not expressly request the commencement of the performance of the service or supply of gas, water, electricity or district heating during the reflection period

-- The consumer bears no costs for the full or partial delivery of digital content not supplied on a tangible medium, if:
+- The consumer shall not bear any costs for the full or partial delivery of digital content not supplied on a tangible medium, if:

-- prior to its delivery he has not expressly agreed to commence fulfillment of the agreement before the end of the reflection period;
+- prior to its delivery he has not expressly agreed to commence fulfillment of the agreement before the end of the cooling-off period;

-- he has not acknowledged to lose his right of withdrawal when granting his consent; or
+- he has not acknowledged losing his right of withdrawal when granting his consent; or

 - If the consumer makes use of his right of withdrawal, all additional agreements are legally